 Faculty researchers have also developed considerable experience and a growing reputation in the use of multiple research methods, including participatory inquiry, mixed methods and collaboration with service users.
 With regard to the latter we have developed considerable expertise in involving service users (especially children, young people and older people) as researchers.

-We have particular expertise in nursing and midwifery research, health services research, social health and wellbeing, and critical education.
+We have particular expertise in health services research, social health and wellbeing, and critical education.

 Follow the links below to find out more about our individual research groups.